-Grow your Seed Pantry bulbs indoors to enjoy those spring-time blooms inside at Christmas and over the winter period.
+Use this guide to growing your Seed Pantry flower bulbs indoors and enjoy those spring-time blooms inside at Christmas and over the winter period.

 Autumn is the time for planting bulbs in the garden, daffodils, tulips, hyacinths, iris and crocus are all popular in Grow Club boxes now.
-Whilst you’ve been busy planting bulbs outdoors in the garden, it’s a great idea to pot up and ‘force’ some indoor bulbs too!
+Whilst you’ve been busy planting bulbs outdoors in the garden, it’s a great idea to pot up and grow flower bulbs indoors too!

 So what is ‘forcing’ and what are ‘prepared’ bulbs?

-A ‘prepared’ bulb is one that has already been pre-chilled so that it will flower indoors out of season, only 8-10 weeks after being planted.
-The cold period mimics winter time and the chilling that they need to grow, so that they are triggered into thinking it’s Spring time out of season!
+A ‘prepared’ bulb is one that has been pre-chilled so that it will flower indoors out of season, only 8-10 weeks after being planted.
+The cold period mimics winter time and the ‘chilling’ period they need; Tricking the plant into thinking that it’s Spring time out of season!
 Time the planting right, and you can use your flowers as a stunning, fragrant home-grown Christmas centrepiece!

 ‘Forcing’ a bulb into flower sounds rather mean, but when you think about it you’re actually putting your bulbs up in a 5 star hotel complete with central heating and a watering-on-demand sort of room-service.
 Asking for a bloom out of season in return seems rather reasonable, don’t you agree?